 Consider ‘Rising of the Moon’ (1983).
 Not to be confused with the famous Irish rebel song of the same name, it is a melancholy meditation on the passing of time.

-Notice how the theme of human love is not even hinted at until we are well into the song.
-In order we have the moon, the river, the vine, the sand and the moon.
-It is her wonderment at the reflection of the moon on the water and the endless flowing of the river that preoccupies her; only then does she draw a parallel with the sequence of human life.
+Notice how the theme of human love is not fully addressed until we are well into the song.
+In order, we have the moon, the river, the vine, the sand, and the moon.
+Her wonder at the reflection of the moon on the water and the endless flowing of the river preoccupies her; only then does she draw a parallel with the sequence of human life.
 As the song proceeds, there is more detail: the wind, the herons, the trees.
-Only then is the person whom the singer loved, but who has long been absent, given an identity.
+Only then is the person whom the singer loved but who has long been absent given an identity.

-Wolf ponders the passing of the years, the unpredictable way human life may proceed, and wishes that person well; and even then it is the analogy with the river that provides the overall meaning.
+Wolf ponders the passing of the years, the unpredictable way human life may proceed, and wishes that person well; even then, the analogy with the river provides the overall meaning.
 We are all borne away ‘somewhere where the river goes’.
 Perhaps our lives might just make sense within this context, but there are no guarantees.
 ‘Some love lasts forever’, but by no means all.
-In the singer’s case, it clearly has not.
+In the singer’s case, it remains uncertain.

 There are other songs by Wolf in which the natural world, while it can help us situate the human drama, seems almost hostile to human meaning and human welfare.
 ‘Unfinished Life’ (1981) is an example.